 (2) Permissive expansion - states may but are not required to:

-• No recovery while there is a child under the federal age threshold, or a blind or permanently disabled child of any age (regardless of where the child lives).
+- No recovery while there is a surviving child under 21, or a blind or permanently and totally disabled child of any age (regardless of where the child lives).

 Federal law also requires states to establish hardship waiver procedures consistent with HHS standards.